-At Johnson’s Nursery, we describe specimen trees as large trees or evergreens that have been transplanted to grow on to a larger size because they display outstanding characteristics like phenomenal color, shape, or branching.
-A large shade tree brings instant maturity and gratification to the landscape, something that takes time with budget-friendly sizes.
-These specimen trees are growing at our nursery for years longer than average because of their undeniable appeal, whether they are gnarled, showy, squat, gigantic, rare, graceful, or just plain odd.
-Anyone looking to buy a specimen tree knows that quality is the most important factor – from the bottom of the root zone to the tip of the canopy.
+At Johnson’s Nursery, we describe specimen trees as large or high profile plants that are specifically grown onto larger sizes because they display outstanding characteristics like phenomenal color, shape, or branching.
+A large shade tree brings instant gratification to a home or commercial landscapes.
+These plants are growing at our nursery for years longer than average because of their undeniable appeal, whether they are gnarled, showy, squat, gigantic, rare, graceful, or just plain odd.

-The approximate cost of a specimen tree and the transplant or installation of it is situational.
-We have a variety of large trees to view immediately in our yard in Menomonee Falls, growing on our farm, and we can potentially source a specific species.
+The costs are based on the tree and logistics of the project.
+We have a variety of large trees at our Menomonee Falls and Jackson farm locations.
 Johnson’s Nursery can manage the project completely (or partially) and professionally to ensure the long-term success of the tree.
-Warranty details are situational.
+Warranty details are also situational.

 Johnson’s Nursery has the equipment and capability to supply and transplant large shade trees and beautiful evergreens in any size.
-Some specimen trees require only smaller machines and a crew.
-We also transplant trees where one tree occupies a full semi with a root ball the size of a small car.
+We can also provide transportation of these large, heavy trees.
 The equipment we use depends on several situations, such as the size of the tree and access to the planting site.

 When is the best time to plant a tree?
 1) 20 years ago.
 2) Right now.
 But with large trees and evergreens, you can eat your cake and have it at the same time.